fablab-leoben/UV_furnace/README.md

 Open the Arduino IDE and connect your Arduino via USB to your computer.
 Under Tools/Board select Arduino Mega and choose the right serial port.
 Open the sketch UV_furnace.ino and click on the compile & flash button.
 The compiler now translates the code and writes it to your microcontroller.

-### 8. Code specials
+### 8. Noteworthy things

-My code uses a finite state machine (FSM) to make reading and understanding such a massive amount of code easier for everyone.

 #### 8.1.
 Finite State Machine

+My code uses a finite state machine (FSM) to make reading and understanding such a massive amount of code easier for everyone.

 Definition of a Finite State Machine:
 >A finite-state machine (FSM) or finite-state automaton (FSA, plural: automata), or simply a state machine, is a mathematical model of >computation used to design both computer programs and sequential logic circuits.
 It is conceived as an abstract machine that can be >in one of a finite number of states.
 The machine is in only one state at a time; the state it is in at any given time is called the >current state.
 It can change from one state to another when initiated by a triggering event or condition; this is called a >transition.
 A particular FSM is defined by a list of its states, and the triggering condition for each transition.